posva/pinia-colada/README.md

   <img src="https://github.com/posva/pinia-colada/assets/664177/2f7081a5-90fe-467a-b021-7e709f71603e" width="320" alt="Mastering Pinia banner">
 </a>

-> [!WARNING]
+> [!NOTE]
-> Pinia Colada is still experimental and not ready for production.
+> Pinia Colada is in active development not ready for production.
 New versions might introduce breaking changes.
 > Feedback regarding new and existing options and features is welcome!

 Pinia Colada is an opinionated yet flexible data fetching layer on top of Pinia.
 It's built as a set of **pinia plugins**, **stores** and **composables** to benefit from Pinia's features and ecosystem.
 Pinia Colada has: